freifunk-berlin/berlin.freifunk.net/content/_index.en.md

----
-title: "Freifunk Berlin"
-description: "Freifunk Berlin is a local initiative with the aim of setting up a free WiFi network across Berlin and offering free network access."
-featured_image: '/header.jpg'
----

 ## What is Freifunk?

 Freifunk stands for distributing free networks, democratizing media of communication and promoting local social structures.
 By interconnecting whole neighborhoods, we want to bridge the digital gap and establish a free and independent network infrastructure.
 More precisely, the aim of Freifunk is installing open wifi networks and interconnecting them.
 This facilitates free data "air traffic" in the whole city within the Freifunk network.
 In short, Freifunk is an open, non-commercial, non-hierarchical initiative for free networks.